-It’s amazing how quickly time goes by.
+It’s amazing how quickly time goes by and that I’m already writing my 2010 predictions and resolutions.
 Usually, I get nostalgic this time of year, reminiscing about all the memories over the last 12 months.
 Not this year.
 Let us remember that we went through an economic blitzkrieg in 2009, and I am so glad it’s over!

 The one thing I am really hopeful for is a rebound in employment.
 Over the past 3 months, I’ve encountered so many positive job data points in my industry from friends and acquaintances on the job front, I’m absolutely hopeful those who are seeking jobs, or better opportunities will find them in 2010.
 Companies always over fire during downturns, and therefore have to scramble to rehire in this upturn.
 Below are five more predictions you don’t even have to think won’t come true!